EDUCBA Logo

 VBA Replace Example 2-5

 Step 5: Now, in the next line, insert an InputBox of 3 types, Original range, xTitleId, and InputRng.
-Original Range is a list of those subject which are needed to get replaced, listed in column B. xTitledId is the dialog box names in the performed function.
-And InputRng is a range of data table in column E and F.
+The original range is a list of subjects that need to be replaced, listed in column B. xTitledId is the dialog box names in the performed function.
+And InputRng is a range of data tables in columns E and F.

 Code: